mhrabovcin/karma/docs/CONFIGURATION.md

   TLS connections to this Alertmanager instance if it requires a TLS client authentication.
   Note that this option requires `tls:cert` to be also set.
+- `tls:server_name` - a server name used to establish TLS connection to this Alsertmanager instance.
+This is SNI sent by client that can be used when multiple services are running on a single load balancer in front of an Alertmanager instance.
 - `tls:insecureSkipVerify` - disable server certificate validation, can be set to allow using self-signed certs, use at your own risk
 - `proxy_url` - sets a proxy for HTTP client used for making requests to the